fdiblen/cpp2wasm/README.md

 <iframe width="100%" height="160" src="https://nlesc-jcer.github.io/cpp2wasm/src/js/example-app.html" /></iframe>

 ### JSON schema powered form

-The JSON schema can be used to generate a form.
-The form values will be validated against the schema.
-The most popular JSON schema form for React is [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) so we will write a web application with it.

-In the [Web service](#web-service) an OpenAPI specification was used to specify the request and response schema.
-For the form we need the request schema in JSON format which is

 ```{.js #jsonschema-app}
 // this JavaScript snippet is later referred to as <<jsonschema-app>>